 General description, relief

 The Yana and Indigirka rivers are two of the few large Arctic rivers whose basins are completely located in the zone of continuous permafrost (Figure 1).
 The terrain is mainly mountainous.
-There is a high elevation of the Verkhoyansk (Orulgan, 2 389 m), Cherskiy (Pobeda, 3 003 m) and Suntar-Khayata (Mus-Khaya, 2 959 m) ranges, as well as wide river valleys.
-The average altitude of the research basins ranges from 320 to 1410 m and the values of the outlet gauges from -1.55 to 833 m respectively.
-The lower parts of the Yana and Indigirka basin area are presented by the Yano-Indigirskaya Lowland.
-The average height is above 30-80 m.
-Some places of the lowland are raised up to more than 500 m.
+There is high elevation in the Verkhoyansk (Orulgan, 2 389 m), Cherskiy (Pobeda, 3 003 m) and Suntar-Khayata (Mus-Khaya, 2 959 m) ranges, as well as wide river valleys.
+The average altitude of the research basins ranges from 320 to 1410 m and the elevations of the outlet gauges range from -1.55 to 833 m respectively.
+The lower parts of the Yana and Indigirka basin area are represented by the Yano-Indigirskaya Lowland.
+The average height of the lowland is above 30-80 m, with some parts of the lowland raised up to more than 500 m.

 Climate